 Dr. Kenny Broad

-Dr. Kenneth Broad is Director of the Leonard and Jane Abess Center for Ecosystem Science and Policy and a Professor in the Division of Marine Affairs and Policy at UM’s Rosenstiel School of Marine and Atmospheric Science.
+Dr. Kenneth Broad is Director of the Leonard and Jayne Abess Center for Ecosystem Science and Policy and Professor and Chair of the Department of Marine Ecosystems and Society at UM’s Rosenstiel School of Marine and Atmospheric Science.
 Additionally, he holds a joint appointment at Columbia University where he serves as Co-Director of the Center for Research on Environmental Decisions.

 Kenny received his Ph.D.in anthropology from Columbia University in 1999.
 Working around the globe, Dr. Broad has directed major interdisciplinary efforts to study diverse aspects of human and environmental interaction, including climate impacts and human perception, the use and misuse of scientific information, decision making under uncertainty, and ecosystem based management.
 He has participated in extreme scientific and filmmaking expeditions on every continent - from studying cocaine distribution patterns to venomous snakes to the deepest caves on the planet - to gather information and samples that shed light on little known environmental and cultural subjects.
 He regularly collaborates with ecologists, climatologists, hydrologists, psychologists and a host of other strange ‘ologists’.

 1365 Memorial Drive